Table Of Contents

 Make Sure Your Renter Rights are Protected When Negotiating and Signing a Lease

 It's important that you understand what you are signing, both to make sure your rights are protected and so that you clearly understand your obligations under the contract.
 Below we've outlined several ways renters can protect their rights.
-If you have questions, or would like an attorney in your state to review your lease before you sign, a LegalShield Personal plan comes with all that and more for just $24.95 per month.
+If you have questions, or would like a lawyer in your state to review your lease before you sign, a LegalShield Personal plan comes with all that and more for just $24.95 per month.

 While many landlords start with standard lease forms, tenant law varies from state to state and modifications to terms and conditions that favor landlords are common.
 As such, it’s important that you read the lease carefully to make sure you understand the terms and conditions you’ll be agreeing to.